 - Poems in magazines and online: poems have appeared since 1982 in assorted magazines and websites.
-Recently publications can be found in And Other Poems, Amaryllis, E.Ratio, The Basil O’Flaherty, The Frogmore Papers, Other Poetry, Ink Sweat & Tears, Island Review, London Grip, Poetry London, Project 147, Under the Radar and so on.
+Recently publications can be found in And Other Poems, Amaryllis, E.Ratio, The Basil O’Flaherty, The Frogmore Papers, Other Poetry, Ink Sweat & Tears, Island Review, London Grip, Poetry London, Project 147, The Poetry Village, Under the Radar and so on.
 Plus here as a prizewinner in a Happenstance competition.

 - Co-founder of Telltale Press, a poets collective, with Robin Houghton in 2014.